+The Company enters into tri-party reverse repurchase agreements to purchase and resell short-term securities.
 The Company receives securities as collateral, having a fair value at least equal to 102% of the purchase price paid by the Company for the securities and the Company's designated custodian takes possession of this collateral.
 The Company is not permitted to sell or repledge these securities.
 The collateral is not recorded on the Company's financial statements.
 However, if the counterparty defaults, the Company would then exercise its rights with respect to the collateral, including a sale of the collateral.
 The fair value of the securities held as collateral is monitored daily and additional collateral is obtained, where appropriate, to protect against credit exposure.
 The Company records the amount paid for securities purchased under agreements to resell in cash, cash equivalents and short-term investments.